 x —————— x —————— x

 Sleep Deprivation or the medical term, sleep insufficiency, is common and may result from a variety of factors, including work demands, social and family responsibilities, medical conditions and sleep disorders.
-As sleep debt accumulates, individuals may experience: reduced performance, increased risk for accidents and death, detrimental effects on both psychological and physical health.
-Many of my own patients have commented that with improved sleep quality and adequate sleep duration; that co-workers and family members have noted they are more relaxed, more patient and have improved memory.
+As sleep debt accumulates, individuals may experience reduced performance, increased risk for accidents and death, detrimental effects on both psychological and physical health.
+Many of my own patients have commented that with improved sleep quality and adequate sleep duration, there have been changes.
+Their co-workers and family members have noted they are more relaxed, more patient and have improved memory.

 The Centres for Disease Control and Prevention (CDC), reports Insufficient Sleep Is a Public Health Problem in the US, with 35.3% of adults reporting less than 7 hours of sleep during a typical 24-hr. period.
 Adding jet lag, insomnia or sleep apnea and snoring to the mix will impact Sleep Deprivation even greater.
 In 2015 The National Sleep Foundation published an Expert Consensus Panel giving sleep guidelines for children through adults.
 For those 26-64 years old, 7 to 9 hours per night on a regular basis, is advised to promote optimal health.